Stacking Multiple Life Insurance Policies: Why Policy Stacking is a Good Idea & How to Do It

 - What Are Some Examples of Policy Stacking?

 - 3 Problems with Life Insurance Policy Stacking

 - How to Purchase and Stack Life Insurance Policies

 What is Policy Stacking for Life Insurance?

 For most, we have a larger financial need while we are younger, and perhaps raising a family or taking on a business venture.
 As life changes, say our children are out of the house or our mortgage is paid down, our life insurance needs change as well.

-What – Purchase multiple policies to:
+You can purchase multiple policies to:

 - Vary (also called laddering life insurance) your amount of coverage for different stages of your life.
 Or –